X

 NOTE: ENGC uses ShotMarker Targeting systems, you must provide your own Wi-Fi access device.

-ENGC will conduct CMP sanctioned and simultaneous non-sanctioned Team Vintage Sniper matches.
+ENGC will conduct simultaneous CMP sanctioned and non-sanctioned Vintage Sniper Team matches.
 All matches will adhere to the intent, spirit, rules and course of fire outlined as per Competition Rules for CMP Games Rifle and Pistol Matches, section 6.0 and annex E2 (View online at: THECMP.org/competitions/cmp-competitions-rulebooks).
 Sanctioned matches will adhere to the published rules and procedures.
-Non-sanctioned simultaneous matches may be fired in two ways:
+Simultaneous non-sanctioned matches may be fired in the following ways:

-1) With vintage military rifles and any optical scope that is safe, independent of its listing under CMP rules (see “Equipment” below).
+1. With vintage military rifles, and any optical scope, that is safe, independent of its listing under CMP rules (see “Equipment” below).
+If the scope is capable of greater than 8X, you will be required to turn down the zoom to 8X.

 SHOOTING CATEGORIES/AWARDS: Teams will be classified and compete within their classification (Category A manual or semi-automatic, Category B) as per CMP rules.
 There will be an additional classification for teams using non-sanctioned rifle systems.
 CMP achievement awards/medals will be presented to sanctioned competitors as outlined in the CMP Rulebook.
-Sanctioned AND Non-Sanctioned classifications are eligible to earn special Nebraska Marksmanship Association Vintage awards.
+Sanctioned AND Non-Sanctioned classifications are eligible to earn special Eastern Nebraska Gun Club Vintage awards.

 NEW SHOOTERS/OTHERS: Familiarity with the safety, shooting, scoring and line procedures for high-power rifle competition is a requirement.
 If a new shooter team is unfamiliar with these skills, they will be paired with a veteran shooter and “shown the ropes”.
 With prior coordination it may be possible to assist with obtaining zeroes and electronic scoring procedures before a match.
 Also, with prior coordination, there may be loaner rifles and ammunition available.
 Prior coordination and questions are encouraged and warmly invited by Bruce, et al.